Jammy2211/PyAutoLens/docs/overview/overview_3_modeling.rst

 In this example, we therefore fit our strong lens data with two galaxies:

-    - A lens galaxy with a elliptisl Dev Vaucouleurs ``LightProfile`` representing a bulge and elliptical isothermal ``MassProfile`` representing its mass.
+    - A lens galaxy with a elliptical Dev Vaucouleurs ``LightProfile`` representing a bulge and elliptical isothermal ``MassProfile`` representing its mass.
     - A source galaxy with an elliptical exponential ``LightProfile`` representing a disk.